marsch/Microservices/SecureAccessControl/authentication-authorisationflow.md

 ### Authorisation ###

 #### [Oauth2](https://aaronparecki.com/oauth-2-simplified/)

 Authentication Service generates Tokens and can also validate them.

-Pros: One Service to do all the authorization related work (no shared keys between services or Persistence)
+**Pros**:   One Service to do all the authorization related work (no shared keys between services or Persistence)
-Cons: Single Point of failure, higher Network Traffic load for communication
+**Cons**: Single Point of failure, higher Network Traffic load for communication

 #### [Oauth2 with JWT](https://jwt.io/introduction/)
 Authentication Service generates Tokens (example: JWT)  and the validation is done by each service.